Vantage celebrates its 40th anniversary this year!

 If you’re up on deck this morning, take in the beautiful coastal scenery as your ship makes its way up the wide Cape Fear River to Wilmington.
 This historic port city boasts a beautifully restored waterfront, and exquisite architecture which you’ll see on today’s tour.

-This morning’s trolley tour spotlights Wilmington’s National Register Historic district, some 230 blocks worth of beautifully preserved architecture from many different eras.
+This morning’s tour spotlights Wilmington’s National Register Historic district, some 230 blocks worth of beautifully preserved architecture from many different eras.
 You’ll also learn about the many movies and television shows filmed around here.
 In fact, Wilmington has the country’s largest full-service filming studio outside of Hollywood.
-A highlight will be your visit to the Bellamy Mansion, a 10,000-square-foot, 22-room antebellum masterpiece.
-Built in 1859 in the Italianate style, it features finely detailed plaster, iron, and millwork, carefully crafted by enslaved and freed black artisans.
-The grounds feature lovely gardens as well as separate slave quarters.
-Afterward, you’ll revisit a different era when you step aboard the Word War II battleship USS North Carolina, which is permanently docked in Wilmington.
+A highlight will be your visit to Historic homes in Wilmington.
+You'll visit either of these three: Bellamy Mansion, Burgwin-Wright House or the Latimer House.
+Afterwards, you’ll revisit a different era when you step aboard the Word War II battleship USS North Carolina, which is permanently docked in Wilmington.

 Soak up the color and culture in Charleston, South Carolina